AU-BCE-EE/course-modelling-2025/warm_up.md

 8. Ammonia has been proposed as a shipping fuel.
 In the simplest approach, it would be combusted in engines using oxygen (O₂) from air to produce mainly dinitrogen (N₂) and water (H₂O).
 Assuming heavy oil fuel consumption is currently 200 Tg yr⁻¹, what flow of ammonia would be required for substitution?
 9. Compare direct energy consumption for a car, bus, and bike trip from your home to this room.
 10. Goats walk around with very large abdomens while mountain lions, in contrast, do not.
 Can you propose a reason and support it with some quantitative estimates?
+11. What processes change the temperature of water as it flows over Niagara Falls (between US and Canada)?
+Can you estimate the effect of them?